biud436/vscode-rgss-script-compiler/README.md

 -   The workspace is not automatically set to the initial game folder.
 This is because the workspace and game folders may be different.
 -   This extension is not always active.
 The Game.ini file must be located in the root game folder to activate it.
 -   The extension will activate the remaining buttons only when a game folder is selected.
 However, if the rgss-compiler.json file exists, it will be automatically activated.
 When VS Code starts up, the Import or Compile button will be automatically activated if this file exists.
 -   Do not compile scripts while RPG Maker XP or RPG Maker VX Ace is running.
-The script information in RPG Maker exists in the form of a global variable in memory based on the initial imported file content (Scripts.rvdata2), and does not detect changes made to the file.
-Manipulating memory based on the contents of the file requires heap memory manipulation in the tool, such as CreateRemoteThread or DLL Injection to directly penetrate the target process and implement a kind of hack, such as the RPG Maker tool's Virtual Memory.
-When loaded with RGSS301.dll, etc. using CreateRemoteThread, one thread is executed, and if you attach a specific script at that time, you can implement a hack like a cheat engine.

 # Supported tools